conceptsandtraining/doil/README.md

 Sometimes it is possible that the proxy server doesn't accept the configuration.
 This results in a 404 when heading to your instance after using `doil up`.
-To fix this you just need to restart the proxy server with `doil system:proxy restart`.
+To fix this you just need to restart the proxy server with `doil proxy:restart`.
 If the 404 still occurs restart your instance with `doil down` and `doil up`.

 ### The key not ready loop